jmillanacosta/scrape-Malaysian-FoodTables/README.md

 It is convenient to run this script every time the MyFCD is updated in order to retrieve the latest food composition data.

 There are two sources:
-* [The current Malaysian FCD](https://myfcd.moh.gov.my/myfcdcurrent), with around 170 food items at the moment
+* [The current Malaysian FCD](https://myfcd.moh.gov.my/myfcdcurrent), with around 170 entries at the moment
-* [The Industry module](https://myfcd.moh.gov.my/myfcdindustri), with around 330 items at the moment
+* [The Industry module](https://myfcd.moh.gov.my/myfcdindustri), with around 330 entries at the moment
+* [The 1997 Module](https://myfcd.moh.gov.my/myfcd97), with more than 1030 entries

 ## A) Scraping the current Malaysian FCD Module
 Request al URLs contained in the dynamic javascript table at MyFCD.